gerrymandr/chain-choropleth/README.md

 First, install `pacman` and that will load the rest of them.

-You can run it locally with `shiny::runGithub("chain-heatmap", "gerrymandr")`
+You can run it locally with `shiny::runGithub("chain-choropleth", "gerrymandr")`

 The app currently supports Missouri, but extensions are forthcoming.